Kinnelon, New Jersey: Education

 Kinnelon High School with 570 students in grades 9–12.
 In 2016, Kinnelon High School was named #3 in the state by New Jersey Monthly magazine, the school's highest ranking ever in the magazine's biannual rankings, and was listed as a top 500 high school by Newsweek.

 Our Lady of the Magnificat School, a Catholic school that had been operated since 1964 under the auspices of the Roman Catholic Diocese of Paterson, closed after the 2009–10 school year in the face of declining enrollment and increasing deficits that the parish could no longer sustain.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 54.41 mi of roadways, of which 44.94 mi were maintained by the municipality, 7.42 mi by Morris County and 2.05 mi by the New Jersey Department of Transportation.

 Route 23 runs along the northern border of the borough.
 Interstate 287 passes through in the southeastern area, but the closest exit is along Route 23 in neighboring Riverdale.

 Public transportation

 NJ Transit provides bus service to the Port Authority Bus Terminal in Midtown Manhattan on the 194 route.
-The 304 route provides seasonal service to Mountain Creek in Vernon Township.